getgrav/grav-learn/pages/17/08.advanced/01.flex/03.custom-types/01.blueprint/doc.md

 The form looks the same regardless if it was taken from a page or from a configuration, plugin or theme blueprint file.
 This is the main blueprint for every object in your directory and it should contain all the fields defined in the object.
 Think it as a form that is displayed to the administrator.

+> [!CAUTION]
-!! **WARNING:** Be careful when you modify a blueprint for existing Flex Type.
+> **WARNING:** Be careful when you modify a blueprint for existing Flex Type.
 Make sure objects you have already saved are compatible with the new version of the blueprint - meaning that you should be able to both save and display the older objects.

 We are not quite done yet.
 There is still two things that needs to be done to make the Directory to work: we need to configure the data storage layer and define the fields to display in the Admin List view.
 We can do both of those inside `config` section.